 - Leadership effectiveness.
 Responsibilities such as succession planning, meeting key customers and investors or developing long-term strategies — and the quality of those actions — all fall under leadership effectiveness.
 Building and leading a strong executive team also sets the bar for the CEO’s management capabilities.

-What can you, as a chairman, expect to gain from a CEO Evaluation?
+What can you, as a board, expect to gain from a CEO Evaluation?

 The insights produced by a CEO evaluation are beneficial to both the board and the CEO.